moecherry99/AlexCherryFinalYearProject/README.md

 * [References](#references)

 ### Introduction
 Entropy is a First-Person Open World RPG that is designed and developed in Unity.
-The purpose of the game is to design a game with smooth mechanics and implement these mechanics into a full sized game.
+The purpose of the application is to design a game with smooth mechanics and implement these mechanics into a full sized game.
 The game is currently a beta version, as designing a full sized game in a small time frame with one person is almost impossible.
 Therefore, laying down all of the "ground work" and applying all the mechanics to the game means that the game can easily be further developed, such as making new maps for quests and adding new enemies in with new stats.
 Adding quests and enemies proved easy compared to making the actual mechanics of the game, so a large sense of fulfilment was acquired with the development of the project as most of the work was aimed towards mechanics improvements and optimisation.

 ### File Structure

 The Project contains 3 folders and 5 files in the main page, only one of which contains the actual contents of the project in the **FinalYearProjectEntropy folder**.
 This is where all of the Unity files and logs are, basically where everything in the project was done coding wise.
 The main directory of the application contains documentation.

 Inside of the main folder holds mostly Unity log files and Photon files.
 The main folder to note here is the **Assets** folder.
 This contains all of the scripts and extra resources used in the application.
-Below is a screenshot from the Unity editor to show what is happening inside here.
+Below is a screenshot from the Unity editor to show what is happening inside here :
 ![alt file](readmescreenshots/FileStructure.PNG)
 Most of these files are for resources, but the **Scripts** folder is very important as this is where 90% of the development occurred.
-Below is a screenshot of the folder and its organised contents.
+Below is a screenshot of the folder and its organised contents :

 ![alt scripts](readmescreenshots/ScriptsStructure.PNG)